OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:23

-> The sons of Hebron: Jeriah the first, Amariah the second, Jahaziel the third, Jekameam the fourth.
+> The sons of Hebron were: Jeriah who was the first, Amariah who was the second, Jahaziel who was the third, and Jekameam who was the fourth.

 ---